 The backside of the keyboard PCB, while filthy, did not look to have any obvious damage on it.
 Since I didn’t have time to take the whole board apart today, I plugged it back in and booted the machine up.

-Some keys now appear to work (producing an error “ping” sound), but not all, and the keyboard LED flashes when floppies are being loaded.
+Some keys now appear to work (typing on the desktop produces an error “ping” sound for most keystrokes), but not all, and the keyboard LED flashes when floppies are being loaded.
 This makes me pretty sure the 74-series driver chip I’ve seen blamed for other keyboard failures is alright, and the problem lays somewhere inside the keyboard, probably related to the gunk that’s been spilled into it, or broken traces.

 I ran out of time, and so started putting the machine together.
 It was at this point that I realized the black plastic standoffs which support the back of the floppy drive had broken off, probably from the torque of undoing the long brass screws.